Mike Bloomfield: Style

 Bloomfield's musical influences include Scotty Moore, Chuck Berry, Little Richard, B.B.
 King, Big Joe Williams, Otis Rush, Albert King, Freddie King and Ray Charles.

 Bloomfield originally used a Fender Telecaster, though he had also used a Fender Duo-Sonic while recording for Columbia following his 1964 signing to the label.
 During his tenure with the Butterfield Blues Band, he used that Telecaster on the first Butterfield album and on their earliest tours in the fall of 1965.
 By November he had swapped that guitar for International Submarine Band guitarist John Nuese’s 1954 Gibson Les Paul Goldtop, acquired in Boston and used for some of the East-West sessions.

 In 1967, Bloomfield swapped the Goldtop for guitar repairman/musician Dan Erlewine's 1959 Les Paul Standard and $100.
 The Standard had proven unpopular in the late 1950s because it was deemed too heavy and expensive by rock and roll guitarists.
 Gibson discontinued manufacturing the model in 1960.
 Bloomfield used the Standard in the Electric Flag and on the Super Session album and concerts.
-He later switched between the it and the Telecaster, but his use of the Les Paul inspired other guitarists to use the model and spurred Gibson to reintroduce the Standard in 1968.
+He later switched between it and the Telecaster, but his use of the Les Paul inspired other guitarists to use the model and spurred Gibson to reintroduce the Standard in 1968.

 Bloomfield eventually lost the guitar in Canada when a club owner kept two he had left behind as partial compensation after Bloomfield cut short a round of appearances.
 He had been booked at the Cave in Vancouver, from Tue.
 Nov.
 12th, 1974, for five days, until Sat. the 16th.
 The band played the first night but the next day Bloomfield boarded a plane and flew home to San Francisco with virtually no notice to the club, hotel, or band members; his friend Mark Naftalin found a note on a torn piece of paper in the hotel room that read, "bye bye, sorry".